CameronGorrie/react-kicking-the-tires/react-kicking-the-tires.md

 - Closures are like mailing a package
 - Reducers are like a coffee maker
-- Generators are like running restaurant
+- Generators are like running a restaurant

 ---